 - Sustainability of the experimental infrastructures

 Fed4FIRE+ will establish a common federation framework by developing, adapting or adopting tools that support experiment lifecycle management, monitoring and trustworthiness.
 A large number of existing experimentation facilities in Europe will be adapted to seamlessly integrate in the federation.
 Such facilities typically focus on different kinds of networking related research or on different communities regarding services and applications.
-Example domains are optical networking, wireless networking, software defined networking, cloud computing, grid computing, smart cities, etc. Therefore the federation will have to support a very heterogeneous set of requirements.
+Example domains are optical networking, wireless networking, software defined networking, cloud computing, fog computing, data science applications, smart cities, etc. Therefore the federation will have to support a very heterogeneous set of requirements.
 To guarantee that the federation framework meets all of them, representatives of all these FIRE research communities will be actively involved in the definition of the federation architecture.
 Each of them will also lead the uptake of the Fed4FIRE+ platform in their specific community.

 Scope of the Federation Framework

 The Fed4FIRE+ federation framework will enable experiments that combine facilities from the different FIRE research communities.
 To validate the effectiveness of the framework, researchers from different Future Internet areas will be invited through Open Calls to perform innovative experiments using the Fed4FIRE+ federation.
 Their experiences will be used to further develop the federation framework.
 Additional infrastructures will also be invited to join the consortium.